CARING FOR MENTAL WELL-BEING

 - Perform mental health evaluations and therapy

 - Diagnose and treat the full spectrum of psychological conditions within a multidisciplinary setting

-- Supervise mental health personnel, implement mental health programs and collaborate with other agencies to offer prevention programs and organizational consultation
+- Implement health programs through collaboration with other agencies to offer prevention programs and organizational consultation

 - A current unrestricted license

 - A doctoral degree (Ph.D. or Psy.D.) in clinical psychology or counseling psychology

 - Completion of a clinical internship